KAAI

 KAAI (98.5 FM, "Air 1") is an American radio station licensed to serve the community of Palisade, Colorado.
 The station broadcasts a Christian Worship format to the Grand Junction, Colorado, area.
 KAAI is owned and operated by the Educational Media Foundation.

 History

-This station launched in 2007 as KAAI, a stand-alone translator of the Air 1 Christian music radio network.
+This station launched in 2007 as KAAI, a stand-alone translator of Air 1--originally a Christian rock radio network.
 In March 2008, the station was bought by Covenant Educational Media, Inc. and its Contemporary Christian/Religious format was launched.